CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ### SD Connect billing and quota

 When you apply for a new CSC project, the default quota (storage space) for SD Connect/Allas is 10 TB, which can be expanded up to 200 TB as needed.
-If you require additional storage capacity, please reach out for support at servicedesk@csc.fi (subject: Sensitive data).
+If you require additional storage capacity, please reach out for support at [CSC Service Desk](../../support/contact.md) (subject: Sensitive data).

 Storing data in SD Connect/Allas consumes billing units at a rate of 1 billing unit per TB per hour.
 This means that storing 1 TB of data in Allas consumes 24 billing units daily and 8760 billing units annually.

 ### SD Desktop billing and quota

 By default, the disk space in SD Desktop is 80 GB, and you have the option to increase it to 280 GB by adding an external volume during the creation of a virtual desktop.
-If you need more storage for data analysis, reach out for support at servicedesk@csc.fi (subject: Sensitive data).
+If you need more storage for data analysis, reach out for support at [CSC Service Desk](../../support/contact.md) (subject: Sensitive data).

 Analyzing data in SD Desktop consumes billing units based on the type of virtual desktop used.
 The rates are as follows: